gossard/PowerMerger/README.md

 # PowerMerger

 PowerMerger is a PowerShell tool for generating text from templates and data.
-Its core strength is its simplicity: it processes plain text templates line by line.
-This straightforward approach makes PowerMerger intuitive and easy to use for common automation tasks, without the overhead of a complex templating language.

-> **A Note on Scope and Philosophy**
->
-> PowerMerger was originally developed for my personal automation needs and has been made public in the hope that it might be useful to others.
-It is intentionally designed for **very basic templating tasks** based on a "logic-less" philosophy.
+It was born from a personal need for a straightforward automation tool and is shared in the hope that it might be useful to others.

->
-> It is not intended to be a feature-rich replacement for enterprise-grade templating platforms like *Scriban* or *Mustache*.
-If you are looking to invest in a single, powerful templating system as a standard for your organization, PowerMerger is likely not the right choice.
->
+Instead of a complex templating language, PowerMerger uses a simple, line-by-line "find and replace" approach, enhanced with the ability to repeat dynamic sections for your data.

-> Think of it as a powerful **tactical tool** for specific scripting and reporting tasks, not a **strategic platform** to build an entire ecosystem around.
-Its value lies in its minimal learning curve and its ability to solve the "80% use case" of simple data merging without complexity.
+Because of this, PowerMerger is not a replacement for full-featured engines like Mustache or Scriban.
+If your templates require conditional logic (if/else), loops, or other advanced features, those tools are a better choice.
+Its value lies in its minimal learning curve and its ability to solve the most common automation tasks quickly and without complexity.

 - [Key Features](#key-features)
 - [Common Use Cases](#common-use-cases)